 “Be a voice, not an echo’’~Albert Einstein

 The GIBS Nexus Leadership Programme is no ordinary learning intervention.
-It is a unique opportunity designed to equip you with the insights and tools to master adaptive leadership and make positive impact in your organisation.
+It is a unique opportunity designed to equip you with the insights and tools to master adaptive leadership and make positive impact in your organisation and society.

 The Nexus programme has been selected by the Association to Advance Collegiate Schools of Business (AACSB) as one of 35 programmes globally that demonstrate "the unique ways that business schools globally embrace an innovative mindset, and serve as visionaries across the higher education landscape".
 In total, the AACSB received more than 315 submissions, across 33 countries for the 2017 Innovations That Inspire showcase.